danielontiveros99/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+    The DOM is a document that presents data that can be manipulated without directly changing the HTML.

 2. What is an event?

+    Events are actions that occor from user interaction.
+Or state of change of the elements in the DOM.

 3. What is an event listener?

+    Event listeners are ways to add a manipulation when a user does something on the page, ex a "click".

 4. Why would we convert a NodeList into an Array?

+    Because when using methods like querySelector(), it will not work.

 5. What is a component?

+    Components are reusable pieces of code.
+They work like regular functions but return HTML.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions